puppet-be/puppet-be.github.com/_posts/2014-01-09-Meeting-report.md

 * Goal is :
     * Exchanging Experience in organizing meetups
     * Exchanging ideas, topics, talks ....
-    * Realizing the idea of a one day 'European Puppet Users Group Event'
+    * Realizing the idea of an one day 'European Puppet Users Group Event'

 **LinkedIn**